Princeton University School of Architecture: VSL Woodshop

 The VSL Woodshop, located in the basement of the Architecture Building, is a small but well-equipped 24-hour accessible shop maintained and monitored by the School of Architecture Shop Monitor program.

 School of Architecture Library

 The School of Architecture Library opened in 1964 as the Library for Urban and Environmental Studies, with the Bureau of Urban Research constituting its charter collection.
-Today, the library, still familiarly referred to as UES, is one of fourteen libraries within the Princeton University Library system.
+Today, the library, still familiarly referred to as UES, is one of ten libraries within the Princeton University Library system.
 The collection's strengths include modern and contemporary architecture and urban design, architectural history, theory, and practice.
 Additionally, the Library supports green design, sustainable architecture, social factors in design, architecture and the visual arts, architecture in developing countries, landscape architecture and building technology.
 Together, with the resources housed throughout the Princeton University Libraries, the School of Architecture Library provides access to a comprehensive collection supporting the fields of architecture, architectural research and theory, urban planning and design.